SPhillips1337/AIChatbot/README.md

 This project demonstrates a hybrid push/pull chat system with news-aware AI personality and emotional state tracking.

+A demo is currently available at https://aura.happymonkey.ai/ though it is in a beta state and subject to change.
+Please be aware that it is currently in active development, which means you may encounter bugs, and features may change.
+Your data may be wiped during updates.

 ## Architecture

 AURA.ai Chatbot uses a sophisticated architecture with external data integration: